1902 Case football team

 The 1902 Case football team represented the Case School of Applied Science in the American city of Cleveland, Ohio, now a part of Case Western Reserve University, during the 1902 college football season.
 The team's coach was Joseph Wentworth.
 Case won its first conference title and first Ohio Athletic Conference title.

-Coach Wentworth was the highest paid football coach in the US when hired in 1902 at $3,000.
+\Wentworth was the highest paid football coach in the United States when hired in 1902 at $3,000.